pratikchhya/ETL-Project/README.md

    ```

 ### Challenges group faced

- 1. Converting Julian date format to datetime format for column [issue_date]– During the conversion process, new column was created for     issue_date with right datetime format.
- 2. Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to       float at once.
+  Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to       float at once.
 Multiple steps had to be done to change that column to float.
+  Violation code - For few violation code there were no information available which made it difficult to interpret.
+  Dropping rows vs columns for latitude/longitude.
+Dropping rows lost three years of data.

  ### Conclusion